gbarter/openfast/docs/source/testing/regression_test.rst

 series of Python scripts located in the ``openfast/reg_tests`` directory with the naming scheme ``execute<Module>RegressionTest.py``.
 The first step to adding a new regression test case is to verify that a script exists for the target module.
-If it does not, an `Issue <https://github.com/openfast/openfast/issues>`_ should be opened to coordinate with the NREL team on creating this script.
+If it does not, an issue should be opened in `OpenFAST Issues <https://github.com/openfast/openfast/issues>`_ to coordinate with the NREL team on creating this script.

 The next step is to add the test case in the appropriate location in